franciscop/recordar/README.md

 - Does the time of the day or other habits influence on the method of study?
 - For me there is a quick-review (swiping on the train) and an in-depth review (with paper and pen).
 This should be accounted somehow, but not sure if it can be done at this level or it should be done at the level above.
 - Machine learning!
 I'm pretty sure this is the perfect situation for machine learning.
 I have already few thousands evaluations from my own, but I'd love to be able to get them from other people.
+- A wrapper library would be really useful for picking a specific word taking into account several extra factors: index in set and student mood (to avoid *bad luck strikes*).

 That's it, any question please open an issue.